robertthiesmeier/cqi_missing_data/README.md

 ```

 In this example, we have shown how to use `mi impute cqi` to impute systematically missing effect modifiers in an IPD meta-analysis of clinical trials.
+We can improve the generalisbility of the study findings and increase the precision of the point estimate by including an additonal three trials in the IPD meta-analysis.